-Manzanales’ most recent commissions include Hope is the Thing with Feathers for the Paul Taylor Dance Company which premiered June 14, 2022 at the Joyce Theater and Mirror, Mirror for Oregon Ballet Theatre, which premiered at the Newmark Theater June 3, 2022.
-She will be premiering a new work for Ballet Hispánico in June 2023 to premiere at New York City Center.
+Manzanales’ most recent commissions include Sor Juana for Ballet Hispánico which premiered June 1, 2023, Hope is the Thing with Feathers for the Paul Taylor Dance Company which premiered June 14, 2022 at the Joyce Theater and Mirror, Mirror for Oregon Ballet Theatre, which premiered at the Newmark Theater June 3, 2022.
+She will be premiering a new work, Soñadorxs, for Ballet de Jalisco in July 2023 at Teatro Degollado (Guadalajara, JAL, Mexico).

 During the onset of the pandemic, Manzanales choreographed, edited, and directed CautivadX, a dance film for the virtual event, Noche Unidos: A Ballet Hispánico Night of Dance and Unity (June 2020).
 Pre-pandemic, Michelle was commissioned to create If by Chance... for the Jerome Robbins Dance Division at the New York Public Library for the Performing Arts 75th Anniversary Gala in December 2019, which “unspooled dreamily atop and between the tables” of the library (-Courtney Escoyne, Dance Magazine).